What does it consist of? Also called mononucleosis, a prevalent disease caused by the virus or the Epstein-Barr strain.

-- Less than normal neutrophils or platelets.
+- Less than average neutrophils or platelets.

 - Abnormal liver function

-Infectious mononucleosis is caused by the Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis and lymphadenopathy.
+Infectious mononucleosis is caused by the Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist for weeks or months.